 Monkey Puzzle Tree Facts

 - The eye-catching term of Monkey Puzzle Tree serves as the colloquial name for the Araucaria araucana.
 And in many ways, the name fits perfectly.
 This plant species also remains an ancient one that often gets called a living fossil.

 - The completely unique name for the tree also originated in the year 1850.
 This occurred when someone observed that it would puzzle a monkey to climb it.
 How that person came up with such a humorous description is just incredible.

 - But, very sadly, this tree remains very rare in the wild.
 Though it develops as a hardy and resilient variety, its numbers inexplicably seem to be dwindling rapidly in nature.
 It now forms a popular garden species in some regions.

 Monkey Puzzle Tree Physical Description

 The truly remarkable Monkey Puzzle Tree tree represents what experts call a dioecious species.
 That’s because of the fact that the cones of individual trees typically all form either male or female.
 This remains a surprisingly common trait among many plants.

-Nevertheless, occasional exceptions to this principle do sometimes occur.
+Occasional exceptions to this principle do nevertheless sometimes occur.
 This impressive evergreen also ranks as a moderately large variety.
 In fact, specimens attain a height of as much as 130 ft (40 m), and the trunks reach 7 ft (2.14 m) in diameter.

-In addition, the wind serves as the primary pollinator for this particular species.
+The wind further serves as the primary pollinator for this particular species.
 The seed cones of the Monkey Puzzle Tree reach about 8 in (20 cm) in diameter and disintegrate upon maturity.
-Also, the seeds released reach roughly 1.6 in (4 cm) in length.
+The seeds released also reach roughly 1.6 in (4 cm) in length.

 The leaves of the amazing tree also grow thick and tough.
 These typically also develop as roughly triangular in overall shape.
 This remarkable species further evolved as extremely long-lived.
 Some individuals measure more than 1,000 years old.

 - Kingdom: Plantae